CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/C_Namespaces.md

 * `UART_`: related to low-level UART drivers, written by the CTS team
 * `TEST_`: unit testing and integration testing infrastructure
 * `TEST_EXEC_`: unit test and integration test functions
+* `GEN_`: general-purpose functions which don't fit into any other category
+	* For example, byte manipulation functions.

 ## Satellite Subsystems